KellyYankei/KellyYankei.github.io/index.md

 ## About Me

 I am a year-2 undergraduate student at The University of Hong Kong.
-I am familiar with Python, C++ and C, and I am learning Java now.
+I am learning Quantum information and Algorithm analysis now.

 ## News